RafRomB/imml/docs/auto_tutorials/multil_modal_data_statistics.rst

 - Represent your dataset as a Python list Xs, one entry per modality.
 - Each Xs[i] should be a 2D array-like (pandas DataFrame or NumPy array) of shape (n_samples, n_features_i).
-- All modalities must refer to the same samples and be aligned by row order or index.
+- All modalities must refer to the same samples and be aligned by row.

 ..
 GENERATED FROM PYTHON SOURCE LINES 51-59